idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/Strains.md

 TaylorExpansion and EigenSolution, with the default set to TaylorExpansion.
 See the [ComputeFiniteStrain](/ComputeFiniteStrain.md) for a description of both decomposition options.

+### Large Strain Closed Loop Loading Cycle id=large_strain_closed_loop_loading_cycle

+It is important to note that some inaccuracies are inherently present in incremental (hypoelastic) representations of finite strain behavior.
+This is an issue for the MOOSE implementation discussed here, as well as the implementations of other major commercial codes.
+The magnitude of the error increases as the magnitude of the strain increases, so this is typically only a practical issue for very large strains, for which hyperelastic models are more appropriate.
+This can be demonstrated with the closed loop loading cycle illustrated in [closed_loop_cycle_loading].
+Since the initial and final configurations are the same, with elastic material, one would expect that the stress would return to zero in the final underformed state.
+With this incremental formulation, however, a residual stress remains, and the magnitude of that residual stress increases with the magnitude of the loading cycle.
+This occurs because the integral of the rate-of-deformation over the full loading cycle is not zero.
+A detailed explanation can be found in [cite:belytschko2003].

+!media tensor_mechanics/closed_loop_large_deform_cycle_loading.png
+       id=closed_loop_cycle_loading
+       style=width:95%;float:right;padding-top:1.5%;
+       caption=Closed loop large deformation loading cycle.

 ### Volumetric Locking Correction

 In [ComputeFiniteStrain](/ComputeFiniteStrain.md) $\hat{\boldsymbol{F}}$ is calculated and can optionally include a volumetric locking correction following the B-bar method: